open-quantum-safe/www/faq.md

 ### What is OQS?

 The Open Quantum Safe project is an open-source software project to support the development and prototyping of post-quantum cryptography.
+OQS implements a broad set of post-quantum cryptography algorithms, including some algorithms that are in the process of being standardized.
 Read more about the OQS project on our [about](/about) page.

 ### Is OQS safe to use?